Buying Natural vs. Synthetic Diamonds

 Chemical Vapor Deposition

 Chemical Vapor Deposition: CVD is the newest simulant introduced in the diamond industry about a decade ago.
 It requires state of the art technology and has been the biggest "threat to the natural industry.
 The CVD process actually uses some natural diamond particles to buidl or create a synthetic diamond (lab-created).
 With a CVD machine, carbon gases are heated to etreme temperature, causing the carbon molecules to break apart.
 Then, as the molecules vaporize, they slowly drip and bind to the seed diamond (tiny version) in the machine, building layer by layer till the larger diamond is formed.
 Today, as scientists have perfected the technique, they're been able to remove the color in the diamond and also increase the size.
 In the early days, the color was grow or black with very tiny diamonds.
 Today, it is white with up to 3 or more carats.
 It is now difficult to discern between natural and CVD.
 Professional testing tools and laboratory certification can easily identify the difference, but it's much more difficult to do so with the untrained eye.
+Other methods include things like CVD diamonds can have rainbow fluorescence colors

 Other common simulants include cubic zirconia, white sapphire and moissanite.
 These diamond alternatives can be more easily identified and differentiated from diamond.
 They have properities that are non carbon based and react different to heat, eletricity, color, brightness, weight, etc.